SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_bod/readme.md

     - **Slot Value:** Sets how often the comparator checks the BOD value.
 In automatic mode, up to six voltage comparisons (cmp_[1-5]_en and button_wakeup_en) are performed in sequence during each slot interval.
 Adjust this option to control the comparison frequency and interval.
       - Slot value effects are only observable in low-power (sleep) modes.
 In active mode, power consumption differences are minimal.
 For noticeable results, test with higher slot values to further reduce sleep current.

-    - **Enable Black-Out Detection:** When enabled, the system will automatically reset if the VMCU voltage falls below 1.65V.
+    - **Enable Black-Out Monitor:** When enabled, the system will automatically reset if the VMCU voltage falls below 1.65V.

     - **Automatic Mode:** In this mode, up to six voltage comparisons can be performed consecutively within each slot interval.
 All enabled comparisons (cmp_[1-5]_en and button_wakeup_en) are checked in sequence during each slot.